+Fire Incompatibility None known.

-Fire Incompatibility ► Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Advice for firefighters

+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water courses.
 Use fire fighting procedures suitable for surrounding area.
 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Equipment should be thoroughly decontaminated after use.

-Fire/Explosion Hazard Non combustible.
+Fire/Explosion Hazard The material is not readily combustible under normal conditions.
+However, it will break down under fire conditions and the organic component may burn.
 Not considered to be a significant fire risk.
-Expansion or decomposition on heating may lead to violent rupture of containers.
+Heat may cause expansion or decomposition with violent rupture of containers.
 Decomposes on heating and may produce toxic fumes of carbon monoxide (CO).
 May emit acrid smoke.
-Decomposition may produce toxic fumes of: carbon dioxide (CO2) nitrogen oxides (NOx) other pyrolysis products typical of burning organic material.
-May emit poisonous fumes.
-May emit corrosive fumes.
+Decomposition may produce toxic fumes of: carbon dioxide (CO2) nitrogen oxides (NOx)

 HAZCHEM Not Applicable